Reading Time: 2 minutes

 Republish our articles for free, online or in print, under a Creative Commons license.

-Jim Malewitz joined the Center in 2019 as investigations editor.
-His role includes editing, managing fellows and interns, facilitating cross-newsroom collaborations and investigative reporting.
-Jim has worked almost exclusively in nonprofit, public affairs journalism.
-He most recently reported on the environment for Bridge Magazine in his home state of Michigan, following four years as an energy and investigative reporter for the Texas Tribune.
-Jim previously covered energy and the environment for Stateline, a nonprofit news service in Washington, D.C.
-His work has also appeared in The New York Times, The Washington Post, POLITICO Magazine and newspapers across the country.
-Jim majored in political science at Grinnell College in Iowa and holds a master’s degree in journalism from the University of Iowa.
-There, he was a founding staff member of the nonprofit Iowa Center for Public Affairs Journalism, where he serves on the board of directors.
+Jim Malewitz oversees Wisconsin Watch's statewide newsroom from Madison.
+He joined the organization in 2019, initially as investigations editor.
+He has worked almost exclusively in nonprofit, public affairs journalism.
+He previously reported for Bridge Magazine, the Texas Tribune and Stateline.
+His work has also appeared in The New York Times, The Washington Post and POLITICO Magazine.
+Jim holds a bachelor’s degree in political science from Grinnell College and a master’s degree in journalism from the University of Iowa.
+He was the former board president of the nonprofit Iowa Center for Public Affairs Journalism, which is now a division of Investigate Midwest.